awsdocs/amazon-route53-docs/doc_source/domain-register.md

 When you want to register a new domain using the Amazon Route 53 console, perform the following procedure\.

-**Important**
+Note the following:

+**Domain registration pricing**
+For information about the cost to register domains, see [Amazon Route 53 Pricing for Domain Registration](https://d32ze2gidvkk54.cloudfront.net/Amazon_Route_53_Domain_Registration_Pricing_20140731.pdf)\.

+**Supported domains**
+For a list of supported TLDs, see [Domains That You Can Register with Amazon Route 53](registrar-tld-list.md)\.

+**AWS credits**
+You can't use AWS credits to pay the fee for registering a new domain with Route 53\.

+**Special or premium prices**
+TLD registries have assigned special or premium prices to some domain names\.
+You can't use Route 53 to register a domain that has a special or premium price\.

+**Charges for hosted zones**
-When you register a domain with Amazon Route 53, we automatically create a hosted zone for the domain to make it easier for you to use Amazon Route 53 as the DNS service provider for your new domain\.
+When you register a domain with Route 53, we automatically create a hosted zone for the domain and charge a small monthly fee for the hosted zone in addition to the annual charge for the domain registration\.
 This hosted zone is where you store information about how to route traffic for your domain, for example, to an Amazon EC2 instance or a CloudFront distribution\.
-We charge a small monthly fee for the hosted zone in addition to the annual charge for the domain registration\.
 If you don't want to use your domain right now, you can delete the hosted zone; if you delete it within 12 hours of registering the domain, there won't be any charge for the hosted zone on your AWS bill\.
 We also charge a small fee for the DNS queries that we receive for your domain\.
 For more information, see [Amazon Route 53 Pricing](https://aws.amazon.com/route53/pricing/)\.

-Note that you can't use AWS credits to pay the fee for registering a new domain with Amazon Route 53\.

-**To register a new domain using Amazon Route 53**
+**To register a new domain using Route 53**

-1. Sign in to the AWS Management Console and open the Amazon Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.
+1. Sign in to the AWS Management Console and open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.

-1. If you're new to Amazon Route 53, under **Domain Registration**, choose **Get Started Now**\.
+1. If you're new to Route 53, under **Domain Registration**, choose **Get Started Now**\.

-   If you're already using Amazon Route 53, in the navigation pane, choose **Registered Domains**\.
+   If you're already using Route 53, in the navigation pane, choose **Registered Domains**\.

 1. Choose **Register Domain**\.